The Church of Jesus Christ of Latter-day Saints: Programs and organizations

-Under the leadership of the priesthood hierarchy are five organizations that fill various roles in the church: Relief Society, the Young Men and Young Women organizations, Primary, and Sunday School.
-Women serve as presidents and counselors in the presidencies of the Relief Society, Young Women, and Primary, while men serve as presidents and counselors of the Young Men and Sunday School.
-The church also operates several programs and organizations in the fields of proselytizing, education, and church welfare such as LDS Humanitarian Services.
+The church operates several programs and organizations in the fields of proselytizing, education, and church welfare such as LDS Humanitarian Services.
 Many of these organizations and programs are coordinated by the Priesthood Correlation Program, which is designed to provide a systematic approach to maintain worldwide consistency, orthodoxy, and control of the church's ordinances, doctrines, organizations, meetings, materials, and other programs and activities.

-The church operates CES, which includes BYU, BYU–Idaho, BYU–Hawaii, and Ensign College.
+The church also operates CES, which includes BYU, BYU–Idaho, BYU–Hawaii, and Ensign College.
 The church also operates Institutes of Religion near the campuses of many colleges and universities.
 For high-school aged youth, the church operates a four-year Seminary program, which provides religious classes for students to supplement their secular education.
 The church also sponsors a low-interest educational loan program known as the Perpetual Education Fund, which provides educational opportunities to students from developing nations.

 The church's welfare system, initiated in 1930 during the Great Depression, provides aid to the poor.
 Leaders ask members to fast once a month and donate the money they would have spent on those meals to help the needy, in what is called a fast offering.
 Money from the program is used to operate Bishop's storehouses, which package and store food at low cost.
 Distribution of funds and food is administered by local bishops.
 The church also distributes money through its Philanthropies division to disaster victims worldwide.

-Other church programs and departments include Family Services, which provides assistance with adoption, marital and family counseling, psychotherapy, and addiction counseling; the LDS Church History Department, which collects church history and records; and the Family History Department, which administers the church's large family history efforts, including FamilySearch, the world's largest family history library and organization.
+Other church programs and departments include Family Services, which provides adoption resource referrals, marital and family counseling, psychotherapy, and addiction counseling; the LDS Church History Department, which collects church history and records; and the Family History Department, which administers the church's large family history efforts, including FamilySearch, the world's largest family history library and organization.
 Other facilities owned and operated by the church include Temple Square, the Church Office Building, the Church Administration Building, the Church History Library and the Granite Mountain Records Vault.